Data-Driven Feature Tracking for Event Cameras With and Without Frames: Method

-\subsection{Frame Attention Module}
+\subsubsection{Frame Attention Module}

-To share information between features in the same image, we introduce a novel \textit{frame attention module}, which is visualized in~\cref{fig:method}.
+} To share information between features in the same image, we introduce a novel \textit{frame attention module}, which is visualized in Fig.~\ref{fig:method}.
 Since points on a rigid body exhibit correlated motion in the image plane, there is a substantial benefit in sharing information between features across the image.
 To achieve this, our frame attention module takes the feature vectors of all patches at the current timestep $t_j$ as input and computes the final displacement for each patch based on a self-attention weighted fusion of all feature vectors.
 Specifically, we maintain a state $S$ for each feature across time in order to leverage the displacement prediction of the previous timesteps in the attention fusion.
 The temporal information should facilitate the information-sharing of features with similar motion in the past.
 This way, it is possible to maintain vulnerable feature tracks in challenging situations by adaptively conditioning them on similar feature tracks.
-Each input feature vector is individually first fused with the current state $S_{j-1}$ using two linear layers with Leaky ReLU activations.
-All of the resulting fused features in an image are then used as key, query, and value pairs for a multi-head attention layer~\cite{Vaswani17neurips}, which performs self-attention over each feature in an image.
-To facilitate the training, we introduce a skip connection around the multi-head attention for each feature, which is adaptively weighted during the training by a Layerscale layer~\cite{Touvron2021ICCV}.
-The resulting feature vectors are then used in a simple gating layer to compute the updated state $S_j$ based on the previous state $S_{j-1}$.
-Finally, the updated state $S_j$ is then processed by one linear layer to predict the final displacement $\mathbf{\Delta \hat{f}_j}$.
+Each input feature vector is first individually fused with the current state $S_{j-1}$ using two linear layers with Leaky ReLU activations (MLP).
+All of the resulting fused features in an image are then used as key, query, and value pairs for a multi-head attention layer (MHA)~\cite{Vaswani17neurips}, which performs self-attention over each feature in an image.
+To facilitate the training, we introduce a skip connection around the multi-head attention for each feature, which is adaptively weighted during the training by a Layerscale layer~\cite{Touvron2021ICCV} (LS).
+The resulting feature vectors are then used in a simple gating layer to compute the updated state $S_j$ based on the previous state $S_{j-1}$ (GL), see Eq.~\ref{eq:mha}.

+Finally, the updated state $S_j$ is then processed by one linear layer to predict the final displacement $\mathbf{\Delta \hat{f}_j}$. \reviewnew{